vipul2802/o365hq.com/content/services/CMMC Self-Assessment Assistance.md

 ### Client Responsibilities

 1. Provide all necessary access to the systems, documentation, and personnel for the assessment.
-2. Review the findings and recommendations from the IT partner.
+2. Review the findings and recommendations from IT partner.
 3. Implement recommended actions to meet CMMC requirements.

 ### Prerequisites

 1. An understanding of the CMMC requirements and a readiness to undergo a self-assessment.
 2. Availability of the organization's team members for discussions and meetings.
-3. Necessary permissions and accesses for the IT partner to conduct the review.
+3. Necessary permissions and accesses for IT partner to conduct the review.

 ### Plan